Avashist1998/Avashist1998.github.io/content/posts/maze_game.md

             wall_list.add((start_pos[0], start_pos[1] + 1))
             wall_list.add((start_pos[0] + 1, start_pos[1]))
         ```
     - After which we want to repeated the following steps unit we run out of walls to process.
 The repetition is implemented with a `while` loop which runs till the `wall_list` is empty.
-Inside the first step is to pick a wall from the list at random.
-Then we count the total number of cells surrounding the wall using the ` get_surrounding_cell_count` function.
-We check if there are more than one surround path to the wall, if there is we remove the wall from the list since the wall is process, and we fill the remain cells of the grid using the `fill_walls` function.
+We pick a wall from the list at random, then we count the total number of cells surrounding the selected wall using the ` get_surrounding_cell_count` function.
+We check if there are more than one surround path to the wall, if there is we remove the wall from the list since the wall is process.
+Once all the cells are processed we fill the remain cells of the grid using the `fill_walls` function.
+Then we create an entry and exit in the maze using `create_entry_exit` function.
         ```python
         from random import choices
         while wall_list: